Multithreaded queues are a powerful and widely used mechanism supporting asynchronous computation.

-that takes an item off the queue, adds one to that item, and puts it back on the
+graph that takes an item off the queue, adds one to that item, and puts it back

 Dequeue are special nodes.
 They take a pointer

-to the queue instead of a normal value, allowing them to change it.
-We recommend
+to the queue instead of a normal value, allowing them to mutate its state.
+We

 Now that you have a bit of a feel for queues, let's dive into the details...

-For example, a typical input architecture is to use a
+For example, a typical queue-based input pipeline uses a

-- Multiple threads prepare training examples and push them in the queue.
+- Multiple threads prepare training examples and enqueue them.

 - A training thread executes a training op that dequeues mini-batches from the queue